Dear folks,

 From India, Delhi

-As Mr. Umakanthan has rightly pointed out that a 'reminder" to SCN is not necessary.
+As Mr. Umakanthan has rightly pointed out, a 'reminder' to SCN is not necessary.
 If you give a reminder, then the very purpose of disciplinary proceedings shall fail.
-In the SCN itself, it can be mentioned - "your written explanation about the charges levelled against you, must reach to the undersigned within 72 hours of receipt of this show cause notice, failing which it shall be presumed that you have no explanation to offer and the matter shall be proceeded further, as the management shall deem fit and necessary, without any further notice/reference to you" and then proceed with issuing charge sheet and notice of Enquiry.
+In the SCN itself, it can be mentioned - "your written explanation about the charges levelled against you must reach the undersigned within 72 hours of receipt of this show cause notice.
+Failing which, it shall be presumed that you have no explanation to offer, and the matter shall be proceeded further as the management deems fit and necessary, without any further notice or reference to you," and then proceed with issuing the charge sheet and notice of the inquiry.

 From India, Aizawl

-Ofcourse a reminder may not be necessary, legally.
-But it would be in fitness of things to display 'fair' trail i.e. adequate opportunity shall be given to defend the charged employee to record his views before the departmental enquiry is taken to the next stage.
-And that too 3 days time given also I feel inadequate to obtain his response.
-Needless to say there are many opportunities ahead once the follow up proceedings are initiated like framing of charges, further issue of detailed SCN, appointment of Presiding/Enquiry Officer etc. It's a better step to issue atleast one reminder before next step is initiated.
-It's all the more important to secure a record that the employee did really receive first SCN or not.
+Of course, a reminder may not be necessary legally.
+But it would be in the fitness of things to display a 'fair' trial, i.e., adequate opportunity should be given to defend the charged employee and to record his views before the departmental inquiry progresses to the next stage.
+Also, giving only 3 days for a response seems inadequate to me.
+It is worth noting that there are many opportunities in the follow-up proceedings such as framing of charges, issuing a detailed show-cause notice, and appointing a Presiding/Enquiry Officer, etc. Issuing at least one reminder before proceeding to the next step would be a prudent step.
+It is especially important to have a record confirming whether the employee actually received the initial show-cause notice or not.

 From India, Bangalore